 The place you stand at is next to the convergence of the moray firth and the sea and so is an excellent feeding ground for the dolphins.
 They can be seen year round, but more regularly in the summer months.

 8. Go bird watching

 There is a huge variety of birds to see in Scotland, from the Golden Eagle to Puffins.
-If you’re child loves nature then they’ll see all sorts in Scotland!
+If your child loves nature then they’ll be heaven here as you can see all sorts in Scotland!

-In the winter months we have ski runs at Aviemore in the Cairngorms, at the Nevis Range and a few more.
-You can find out more here.
+In the winter months in Scotland it’s possibly to try out skiing and winter sports in Scotland.
+There are ski runs at Aviemore in the Cairngorms, at the Nevis Range and even near Glencoe.

 10. Visit a whisky distillery and see it being made

 Of course kids can’t drink it, but since it’s such an important export of Scotland then I think it’s a great idea to find out about it, its history and how it’s made.

 There are LOTS of distilleries in Scotland to visit and learn.
 Unfortunately not all of them allow kids but a lot do, so it’s worth checking in advance.
 The ones that do tend to be great at speaking to the kids and including them as well.

 11. Watch street performers in Edinburgh

 Edinburgh has lots and lots of performers on the Royal Mile whatever time of year you come to explore the city.